Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 - Metadata

-Underneath these categories are specific Result Checkpoints and Result Descriptions.
+Each of these sub-categories have specific Result Checkpoints and Result Descriptions.

 Example Result Checkpoint